department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/conversation-guide.md

 - **Optional** How would you get back out to the larger/Appintments section?/How would you get back to where you came from?

 - Does anything stand out from the previous page we were looking at?
 - Any changes that you notice while using this site?

+- What other things can you do here/on this page?
+- How do you know?

 #### Things to note